SynergyWire/SynergyWire-blog/articles/compound-component-pattern-101.md

 ## Making a compound component

-Imagine you are developing a card component for an E-commerce website, this component will have a title, a description and a price, just like in this picture :
+Imagine you are developing a card component for an E-commerce website, this component will have a title, a description and a price, just like in this picture:

 ![card-component.jpeg](/images/articles/compound-component-pattern/card-component.jpeg)